gyj890/black-box-transparent-lender/README.md

 ## The Motivation
 In the financial industry, high-accuracy machine learning models are often black boxes, meaning we can see the prediction, but we can't explain the reasoning behind it.
 This is a massive problem for transparency and regulatory compliance.

 I built **The Transparent Lender** to bridge this gap.
 This project demonstrates how to use a high-performance **XGBoost** model while maintaining full accountability through **SHAP (SHapley Additive exPlanations)**.
-It’s designed to provide the specific "Reason Codes" required by laws like the **Equal Credit Opportunity Act (ECOA)**.
+It’s designed to provide the specific Reason Codes required by laws like the **Equal Credit Opportunity Act (ECOA)**.

 ---